KDE/kdewin-installer/readme.txt

 1 installer

   1 common
-    1 check for file in use when removing files from packages 2 add source documentation (when api is mostly stable) 2 complete package descriptor format (separate build/runtime requirements) 3 add mode for installing from local package directory
+    2 add source documentation (when api is mostly stable) 2 complete package descriptor format (separate build/runtime requirements) 3 add mode for installing from local package directory